Tag Archive for: Engagement Session

 We even utilized a few baby lambs and my new labrador puppy, Tippet, to be featured in our photo shoot.

 It was a perfect way to spend a Montana afternoon.
-None of this could have happened without the hustle and team effort by all the vendors who worked together to make something special on such short notice.
+The styled wedding shoot could not have happened without the hustle and team effort of my fellow vendors.
+At a moment’s notice, everyone worked together to make something special happen on such short notice.
 I’m so grateful for their willingness, enthusiasm, and professionalism.

-Congrats to Sky and Tara on their engagement and well wishes to Matt and Jacy and they grow their new wedding venue out at Rocky Creek Farms! -M
+Congrats to Sky and Tara on their engagement!
+Well wishes to Matt and Jacy as they grow their new wedding venue out at Rocky Creek Farms! -M